-Neuromuscular tests are “non-invasive” — there are no injections and there is no pain.
-The tests begin with a Computerized Mandibular Scan (“CMS”) in which a tiny magnet is applied to your lower gum with sticky tape.
+TMD tests are “non-invasive.”
+The tests begin with a Computerized Mandibular Scan (“CMS”).
 You then wear very lightweight headgear much as you would wear a pair of glasses.
-Sensors on the headgear precisely follow the path of the magnet as you open and close your mouth and send the three-dimensional information to the computer as your jaw opens and closes.
+Sensors on the headgear precisely follow the path of the jaw as you open and close your mouth and send the three-dimensional information to the computer as your jaw opens and closes.

 Muscle activity is monitored with Surface Electromyography (“SEMG”), a technology similar to an electrocardiogram.
 After thin wires are attached to the skin by adhesive patches, tiny electrical signals emitted by your muscles are detected and sent to the computer.

-On some occasions, Dr. Jerry Mulder may want to study the sounds of your jaw joints.
-If so, he will use Electrosonography (“ESG”).
+Dr. Jerry Mulder will study the sounds of your jaw joints.
+If so, he will use Joint Vibration Analysis (“JVA”).
 You wear a headset similar to headphones that hold microphone-like sensors over each jaw joint.
 The sensors detect the joint sound vibrations as you open and close your mouth and transmit the sound data to the computer.

-Once Dr. Jerry Mulder has recorded your relaxed jaw position, the goal is to establish your relaxed position as your everyday bite position.
-He develops a customized plan to accomplish this transformation in bite position.
+Once Dr. Jerry Mulder reviews your data, the goal is to establish your relaxed position as your everyday bite position.
+His treatment goal is to decompress the joint out of socket, relieve you of pain, and become symptom free 3-6 months.
 Your plan may include any of the following:

 - Heat and ice therapy